wiredopposite/XGDTool/README.md

 Some other dependancies (attach XBE and OG Xbox title database) are downloaded from github automatically as well, then converted to C headers.
 All this is done just by configuring or building the project with CMake.
 Review the CmakeLists.txt and .cmake files in the cmake directory to see what's going on.

 ### Linux
-This has only been tested with Clang and is still being worked on, you'll need to install some dependancies:
+This has only been tested with Clang and is still being worked on, in addition to Clang, Make, and Cmake, you'll need to install some other dependancies:
 ```
 sudo apt update
-sudo apt-get install cmake pkg-config liblz4-dev libzstd-dev libssl-dev libcurl4-openssl-dev libwxgtk3.0-gtk3-dev
+sudo apt-get install pkg-config liblz4-dev libzstd-dev libssl-dev libcurl4-openssl-dev libwxgtk3.0-gtk3-dev
 ```
-Clone and make build directory
+Clone this repo and make a build directory
 ```
 git clone --recursive https://github.com/wiredopposite/XGDTool.git
 cd XGDTool